 What Role Does Nature Play in Addiction Recovery?

 Being outdoors has scientifically validated benefits for human health.
 It’s no wonder why our ancestors used to spend the majority of their time outdoors!
+This is why we strongly encourage outdoor recovery programs.
 Studies consistently show that people who spend time in nature are healthier and happier.
 They feel more connected to themselves and others and understand their greater purpose in life.

 Seeing the bigger picture is helpful to sobriety because addiction often makes people selfish and withdrawn.
 While you were using, you probably disconnected yourself from others who cared about you.
 You may have also dwelled on your problems and blamed others for your addiction.
 This is the disease of addiction at work, not the real you behind it.